 When federal civilians are hurt on the job, they file a claim through the Department of Labor’s Office of Workers’ Compensation, which is part of the Federal Employees’ Compensation Act.
 It’s different than state requirements and has many more facets.
 According to Defense One, a claims examiner was asked how many toxic exposure cases he approved per year for deployed civilians—and the answer was zero.

 Contact Workers’ Comp Attorney Jeffrey M. Bloom, West New York

 If you’ve been hurt on the job, getting legal protection is your best first step.
-We have two offices in Hackensack and West New York, and we invite you to schedule a complimentary workers’ compensation consultation today – 855-208-3650.
+We have two offices in West New York, and we invite you to schedule a complimentary workers’ compensation consultation today – 855-208-3650.